mikaelbr/bacon-love/exercises/10_and_or_or_or_maybe_not/problem.md

-We are only interested in having the report-system active if it is turned on and only one of the water gates are open, or if the system is in critical mode (this trumphs if the system is active and if more than one gate is open).
+We are only interested in having the report-system active if it is turned on and only one of the water gates are open, or if the system is in critical mode (this trumps if the system is active and if more than one gate is open).

 The people working as this particular dam is passionate about lunch, and won't be bothered in the lunch time.